 If you think trying to catch up on sleep during the weekends is going to counteract the lack of sleep you got all week long, think again!
 Daily rest is essential and you need a decent amount of sleep each night.
 Make your rest a priority.
 Remove distractions, like your TV, phone, or pets, and find a dark, quiet place to lay down.
 Use earplugs or sleep masks if needed.
 Your body and your mind will thank you.

 Tip #11: Manage Your Stress

 Stress not only messes with your mood, but can also impact certain hormones associated with appetite, and may also cause an increased desire to eat overall(42).

-High stress levels are thought to decrease peptide YY (PYY), a hormone that signals fullness (43).
-Stress has also been associated with increases in hormone cortisol.
+High-stress levels are thought to decrease peptide YY (PYY), a hormone that signals fullness (43).
+Stress has also been associated with increases in the hormone cortisol.
 And cortisol may increase cravings and feelings of hunger in some people (44,45,46,47).